-We take (1) as a reference expression, that will be given below a "positive" and a "normative" interpretation.
+We take (1) as a reference expression, which will be given below a "positive" and a "normative" interpretation.
 Both will lead in turn to different values of the term Z_i .
-The "positive" Z_i 's (Z_i^P) will be the ones that matches the observed status quo of taxes and will be related to a positive model of taxes; while the "normative" Z_i 's (Z_i^N) will be obtained from a normative or optimal indirect tax framework.
+The "positive" Z_i 's (Z_i^P) will be the ones that match the observed status quo of taxes and will be related to a positive model of taxes, while the "normative" Z_i 's (Z_i^N) will be obtained from a normative (only related to the reform of taxes towards environmental objectives) tax framework.

-Non energy goods (the aggregate good "0" in our case) will face uniform taxes, while energy ones will have (in fact they have in the status quo) a non uniform structure.
-We will treat this structure as either positive -related to the observed status quo- or normative- related to a reform or reformulation that introduces environmental costs-.
-However, as the non-uniformity of energy excises may also depend on the interplay of demand price-elasticities for each
+Non-energy goods (the aggregate good "0" in our case) will face uniform taxes, while energy goods will have (as they do in the status quo) a non-uniform structure.
+We will treat this structure as either positive (related to the observed status quo) or normative (related to a reform or reformulation that introduces environmental costs).
+However, as the non-uniformity of energy excises may also depend on the interplay of demand price elasticities for each good-the introduction of which is in itself a quasi-normative ingredient, representing basic Ramsey taxation (i.e., efficiency)-we simplify adopting a "non-Ramsey" formulation of the Z_i.
+Technical details behind the derivation of tax formulas can be found in Appendix 1 and more extensively in Navajas, Panadeiros and Natale (2011).